 "This implies that 74 of every 100 Mexicans born at the base of the social ladder can not overcome the condition of poverty, while 57 out of 100 of those born in homes at the top of the social ladder remain there the rest of his life ", states the document that is made every six years.

-In the south, the options of ascending from the bottom of the social ladder are much lower than in the northern regions: 67 out of 100 that are born at the base of the social ladder in the south stay there, compared to less of half of this figure in the northern regions: around 25 out of every 100 in the northern and northern-western regions.
+In the south, the options of ascending from the bottom of the social ladder are much lower than in the northern regions: 67 out of 100 that are born at the base of the social ladder in the south stay there, compared to less than half of this figure in the northern regions: around 25 out of every 100 in the northern and northern-western regions.

 In the central region, which is the next with the lowest possibilities of promotion for those born in the lowest part of the distribution, not being able to leave poverty (what is called entrapment) is significantly lower than in the southern region. : 38 out of 100 stays in the same position in which they were born.